 - Keep your resume concise and to the point by including only relevant information that aligns with the job you’re applying for.

-- Avoid lengthy paragraphs and instead use bullet points to list your qualifications and achievements.
+- Avoid lengthy paragraphs and instead briefly list your qualifications and achievements.
 This will make your resume more straightforward and organized.

-- A succinct resume is more likely to attract the attention of recruiters, who typically spend only a few seconds scanning each document.
+- A succinct resume is more likely to attract the attention of recruiters, who typically spend less than a minute during an initial scan.

 3. Tailor Your Resume to the Role.